ncatlab/nlab-content/pages/3846.md

 $$u^2 - 2\langle u, e \rangle u + N(u)e = 0.$$

-This has as further consequence the fact that an algebra admits at most one norm making it a composition algebra (because the minimal monic polynomial of an element $u$ in a finite-dimensional algebra is uniquely determined, and the norm would be retrieved as the uniquely determined constant coefficient).
+This has as further consequence the fact that an algebra admits at most one norm making it a composition algebra (because the minimal monic polynomial of an element $u$ in a finite-dimensional algebra is uniquely determined; the norm of an element would the uniquely determined constant coefficient of its minimal polynomial).

-A final corollary of the "Reality" proposition is
+A final corollary of **"Reality"** is

 +-- {: .un_prop}
 ######Proposition (Alternative law)